Karvonen Formula

 Using raw MHR%, these two people get identical zones.
 Using the Karvonen formula with HRR, Person A's Zone 2 is about 20 bpm higher, which correctly reflects their higher cardiovascular fitness level.
 For Person A, 108–126 bpm would feel like a brisk walk, not an aerobic training zone.

-This is the core reason the Karvonen formula produces zones that feel right when you use them: they're calibrated to your actual physiology, not just your age.
+This is the core reason the Karvonen formula produces zones that feel right when you use them: they account for your actual physiology, not your age alone.

 How HRR Changes with Fitness